Keyboard shortcuts

 where <fmt> is the name of a supported serialization format and is parsed as a text entity.

-Here are a few examples illustrating file references:
+Here are some examples of file syntax:

 from file.json